sholladay/scube/README.md

 ### Instance

-Most of the official SDK methods are exposed via an equivalent promise-based counterpart.
+Most of the official SDK methods are exposed via an equivalent `Promise`-based counterpart.
 The ones below are unique to this library.

 #### .listDir(option)